What makes the Royal Edinburgh Military Tattoo so special?

 The International Flavour

 Although UK and Scottish acts lie at the heart of the Royal Edinburgh Military Tattoo, it would not be the same extraordinary spectacle without the international performers that form part of a cast of more than 1,200 performers from all points of the compass that grace the Castle esplanade every August.
 In 1952 The Tattoo introduced the first overseas performers: The Pipes and Drums of the 1st Canadian Highland Battalion, La Fanfare à Cheval de La Garde Republicaine de Paris and The Koninklijke Militaire Kapel (Royal Netherlands Grenadiers) all performed.
-The 2022 programme included Banda Monumental de Mexico, the New Zealand Army Band, the United States Air Force Honor Guard Drill team and firm Tattoo favourites the Top Secret Drum Corps from Basel, Switzerland.
+Recent programmes have included Banda Monumental de Mexico, the New Zealand Army Band, the United States Air Force Honor Guard Drill team and firm Tattoo favourites the Top Secret Drum Corps from Basel, Switzerland.
 Every year, there’s an amazing array of talented musicians from across the globe.

 The Lone Piper